grate-vla/grate-vla.github.io/index.md

 range of robot manipulation tasks described in natural-language.
-Despite their notable performance in nominal conditions, VLA policies have been shown to be notably fragile, showing weak robustness to distractors (e.g., objects, lighting, and backgrounds) and poor generalization to robot embodiments and some manipulation tasks.
-For example, we show some failure videos from state-of-the-art opens-source VLAs Octo and OpenVLA:
+Despite their notable performance in nominal conditions, VLA policies have been shown to be notably fragile, showing weak robustness to distractors (e.g., objects, lighting, and backgrounds) and poor generalization to robot embodiments and some manipulation tasks, demonstrated by a few failure videos from state-of-the-art open-source VLAs (Octo and OpenVLA):

 <div class="video-row">
   <video autoplay controls muted loop playsinline>